 Judge Granier's former law practice included representation of both Plaintiffs and Defendants.

 Why use Arbitration?
 Because its private, fast and significantly less expensive:

 Public exposure of personal and business information in document filings, hearings and formal trials

 Average, non-complex hearing can finish in 1 - 2 days with arbitrator's decision within 15 days

 Average of 8 months to 3 years to complete case;

 $175 - $350 per hour/per attorney for all work required to complete the court litigation process

 In the court system, your case awaits resolution by a Judge systematically burdened with hundreds of cases.
 In Arbitration, your case merits singular attention by a retired Judge focused on evaluating it and issuing a binding decision that finally resolves your dispute.

 Systematically mired in litigation or expeditiously completed in Arbitration.
 Which would you choose?

 Kirk Granier is a retired State District Judge (1997-2008) and retired United States Circuit Military Judge U.S. Air Force, Reserve (1998-2006).
-He received a Masters Degree in Judicial Studies from the University of Nevada, National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
+He received a Masters Degree in Judicial Studies from the University of Nevada Graduate School and National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
 He also earned three professional certificates in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.